Kris Radlinski: Background

 Radlinski was born in Wigan, Greater Manchester, England.
 His family originated in Poland and have lived in Wigan since World War II.

 Playing career

+Club career

 Radlinski signed for his hometown club in 1993, aged 17, and went on to play his entire professional career for them after having played for Wigan St Judes and Wigan St Patricks at amateur level.
-In 1995, at age 19, he became the first player to score a hat-trick in a Premiership Final and also the youngest ever winner of the Harry Sunderland Trophy for man-of-the-match in Wigan's victory.
+He debuted for the first team as a substitute in October 1993 against Castleford.